 5. Peppermint Oil

 Peppermint is a strong essential oil.
 Its anti-bacterial qualities fight germs and pests in the home.
 It is also a great insect repellent (ticks, mosquitoes, spiders, ants, and cockroaches).
-It works wonders when warding off headaches and fever in the body.
+It can ward off headaches and fever in the body.

-Using 10 – 15 drops in a spray bottle and spraying into the nooks and cracks of your space where insects tend to rally can end the party and send the pests packing in a short time.
+To send the pests packing, use 10 – 15 drops in a spray bottle and spraying it into the nooks and cracks of your space where insects tend to rally.

 - 16 oz amber glass spray bottle